 Polyacenes are molecules that are composed of aligned carbonaceous hexagons (benzene-like) with hydrogens attached to the edge carbons.

-Here in Toulouse, we have developed a module within the open-source deMon-Nano code that allows to simulate the motion of molecules following an excitation by light (e.g. laser).
+Here in Toulouse, we have developed a module within the deMon-Nano code that allows to simulate the motion of molecules following an excitation by light (e.g. laser).
 Dynamics of the atomic nucleus is simulated as in classical mechanics, i.e. via the Newton’s second law F = ma, and the motion of electrons is described on a quantum level of theory by the time-dependent Schrödinger equation.
-Such a mixed quantum-classical approach is computationally cheaper than a fully quantum dynamics and it is usually a good approximation since nuclei are heavy and, most of the time, slowly moving particles compared to electrons.
+Such a mixed quantum-classical approach is computationally cheaper than a fully quantum dynamics and it is usually a good approximation since nuclei are heavy and slowly moving particles compared to electrons.

 Inspired by some laboratory experiments, we decided to compare the dynamics of two PAHs that have the same number of carbon and hydrogen atoms, but which are arranged in a slightly different way.
 The tetracene (see above) and chrysene (see below) isomers have been chosen as a test case due to certain similarities in their absorption spectra and notably different shapes of edges.
 We have observed an ultrafast electronic relaxation in chrysene and compared it with tetracene.
 More details can be found in our article in The Journal of Chemical Physics.

 Featured image reproduced from our article by permission of the PCCP Owner Societies.

 This post was written by Evgeny Posenitskiy, who was pursuing his PhD at the Université Paul Sabatier in Toulouse.